Edmund de Mortimer, 3rd Earl of March1

 Last Edited=22 Nov 2004

-Sir Jasper Tudor, 1st and last Duke of Bedford was born circa 1431 at Hatfield, Hertfordshire, England.1 He was the son of Sir Owen Tudor and Catherine de France.2 He married Katherine Woodville, daughter of Sir Richard Wydevill, 1st Earl Rivers and Jacquetta de Luxembourg, before 7 November 1485.2 He died on 21 December 1495 without legitimate issue.1,2 He was buried at Keynsham Abbey, Somerset, England.1 His will (dated 15 December 1495) was probated on 2 July 1496.2
+Sir Jasper Tudor, 1st and last Duke of Bedford was born circa 1431 at Hatfield, Hertfordshire, EnglandG.1 He was the son of Sir Owen Tudor and Catherine de France.2 He married Katherine Woodville, daughter of Richard Wydevill, 1st Earl Rivers and Jacquetta de Luxembourg, before 7 November 1485.2 He died on 21 December 1495 without legitimate issue.1,2 He was buried at Keynsham Abbey, Somerset, EnglandG.1 His will (dated 15 December 1495) was proven (by probate) on 2 July 1496.2

 On his death, all of his honours became extinct.2